ganeshkaila/dlpfilter/demo-guide.md

 ## READY:
 #### Things to remember:
-1. It is assumed that your running the commands inside `dlpfilter/` directory.
+1. It is assumed that the commands will be run under `dlpfilter/` directory.
 2. The output/result log messages will apprear under ***GCE VM Instance, dlpfilter-tool > dlpfilter*** in stackdriver logging account.

 #### For new applications,